kb-dk/MerMEId/trunk/INSTALL.md

 ### Setting execute permissions for database

-Note also the text appearing after each set of files having been install:
+Note also the text appearing after each set of files having been installed:

 ```
      [echo] Remember to make all scripts executable by retrieving: